 6) Replace any negative, disempowering thoughts with positive empowering thoughts.
 This is where I see many overeaters get in to trouble.
 Cognitive/Behavioral Therapy can be very helpful here for reframing deep-seated, self-defeating thoughts.
 (Self-Care Skill #2 in my book will teach you how to do this.)

 7) Commit to fill you life with purpose and meaning.
 Easier said than done, right?
 This may take some time.
 Time to practice patience.
 Think about what gives you a sense of purpose or meaning?
 Is there something that you are passionate about?
 Let your strengths and gifts guide you.
 (Soul-Care Practice #3 in my book will help you with this one.)

 As you practice the above steps, be gentle with yourself.
 Remember, it’s progress, not perfection.
 You deserve lots of compassion, love and forgiveness on this challenging, yet enlightening journey.
 You didn’t become an overeater overnight, and it will take time to resolve your overeating.
 The above steps are a good start on the road to releasing the diet mentality.

 Posted by Julie M. Simon, MA, MBA, MFT., psychotherapist, life coach, certified personal trainer, speaker , founder of The 12 Week Emotional Eating Recovery Program and author of The Emotional Eater’s Repair Manual.
-If you have a question or topic you would like to see addressed in this blog, go to http: //www.overeatingrecovery.com.
+If you have a question or topic you would like to see addressed in this blog, go to https: //www.overeatingrecovery.com.

 Image courtesy of mikumistock/FreeDigitalPhotos.net